photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 ---------------------------------------------------------------------------

-#### 1. What does not work as described in the documentation?
+#### 1. What is not working as documented?

-Please be as specific as possible and explain which part of the software does not work [as documented](https://docs.photoprism.app/).
-"No photos found" would not be a sufficient description.
-Also never report [known issues](https://docs.photoprism.app/known-issues/) or [features not yet implemented](https://github.com/photoprism/photoprism/issues) as bugs.
+Please be as specific as possible and explain what part of the software is not [working as documented](https://docs.photoprism.app/).
+"No photos found" would not be detailed enough.
+Also, never report [known issues](https://docs.photoprism.app/known-issues/) or [features not yet implemented](https://github.com/photoprism/photoprism/issues) as bugs.
 Thank you!

 #### 2. How can we reproduce it?